-For comparison, we directly calculate the edge charges per trilayer period in a nanowire with a radius of 8 atoms.
+For comparison, we directly calculate the edge charges per trilayer period in a nanowire with a radius of eight atoms.
 We sum up the site populations within the TB model with a 60-point k grid along [111].
-The onsite charge is the difference from the bulk value.
-The computed onsite charges are shown in the left half of Fig. 4(b), while the right half shows the corresponding results after averaging with a 60° -rotated version of itself.
+The on-site charge is the difference from the bulk value.
+The computed on-site charges are shown in the left half of Fig. 4(c), while the right half shows the corresponding results after averaging with a 60°-rotated version of itself.
 The surface charges decay rapidly into the bulk, leading to a neutral bulk state inside the nanowire.
 Also, a surface dipole density normal to the surface is clearly visible, especially in the orientationally averaged results.
 However, we are interested in the accumulation at the edges, which is obviously present in the unaveraged results in the left half of the figure.
-The edge charge is calculated by summing up the onsite charges in the wedge-shaped region illustrated in Fig. 4(b), using a weight of 1/2 for atoms located on its radial edges.
-The total edge charge per trilayer is found to be $\pm 0.71e$, in agreement with the value predicted using the previously calculated surface polarization.
+The edge charge is calculated by summing up the on-site charges in the wedge-shaped region illustrated in Fig. 4(c), using a weight of 1/2 for atoms located on its radial edges.
+The total edge charge per trilayer is found to be $\pm 0.71e$ , in agreement with the value predicted using the previously calculated surface polarization.

 We emphasize that this numerical value is not intended to be realistic for GaAs.
-A more accurate estimate would require the use of an improved tight-binding model and treatment of surface relaxations and dielectric screening effects, or better, direct first-principles calculations.
+A more accurate estimate would require the use of an improved tight-binding model and treatment of surface relaxations and dielectric screening effects.
 Our purpose here has been to show that the surface polarization as defined here correctly predicts edge charges.
-We note that an analysis based on maximally localized Wannier functions [15] is also possible.
+We note that an analysis based on maximally localized Wannier functions [16] is also possible.
 However, we believe our HWF-based approach is more natural, as the Wannier transformation is only done in the needed direction and no iterative construction is required.

-We stress that the concept of surface polarization \mathcal{P} is quite general, occurring whenever the surface symmetry is low enough.
+We stress that the concept of surface polarization $\mathcal{P}$ is quite general, occurring whenever the surface symmetry is low enough.
 In some cases this can arise from a spontaneous symmetry-lowering surface relaxation or reconstruction, allowing "surface ferroelectricity" if it is switchable.
-In other cases, as for GaAs (110), the ideal surface space group already has low enough symmetry to allow a nonzero \mathcal{P} .
+In other cases, as for GaAs (110), the ideal surface space group already has low enough symmetry to allow a nonzero $\mathcal{P}$ .
 This will occur quite generally for low-angle vicinal surfaces.
-The concept also applies to planar defects such as domain walls, stacking faults, and twin boundaries, and to heterointerfaces; if \mathcal{P} is present within this plane, it may induce a line charge where the plane intersects the surface.
-Such edge and line charges are potentially observable using electric force microscopy [16], electron holography [17], or other experimental methods.
-Finally we note that the concept of surface polarization may become more subtle in the presence of orbital magnetization, which we have omitted from our considerations here.
+The concept also applies to planar defects such as domain walls, stacking faults, and twin boundaries, and to heterointerfaces; if $\mathcal{P}$ is present within this plane, it may induce a line charge where the plane intersects the surface.
+Such edge and line charges are potentially observable using electric force microscopy [17], electron holography [18], or other experimental methods.
+Another possibility is to use scanning tunneling microscopy to observe the point defects or ionic adsorbates that may be attracted by the line charge.
+Finally, we note that the concept of surface polarization may become more subtle in the presence of orbital magnetization, which we have omitted from our considerations here.